GodToRun/X86-AVM/README.md

 x86 Bytecode Interpreter VM
 # HOW TO RUN
 First, you need to create directory 'data' and subdirectory 'A'<br>
-and, write VASM file, and enter command<br>
+and, write VASM file, and run jobvm.java with args "jobvm.java f:FileName"
-'jobvm.jar f:FileName'
 # SIMPLE VASM EXAMPLE
 First, you need to copy VASM folder to C Drive.
 This is code:<br><br>
 MOV	SI	"Hello, World!",0;<br>